Will-ALVIDI/cppStartingKit/README.md

 The [`CCpp.tmLanguage`](https://github.com/kodLite/cppStartingKit/blob/master/CCpp.tmLanguage) file was coded with a very simple logic : a main behavior is establish then small chunks of code were added to improve functionnalities and avoid undesirable behaviors.

 For example the curly brackets were defined as `open.curly.bracket.ccpp` and `close.curly.bracket.ccpp`.
-Then `open.curly.bracket.block.ccpp` and `close.curly.bracket.block.ccpp` were added to override the first definition and define what we could call the "block detection".
+Then `open.curly.bracket.block.ccpp` and `close.curly.bracket.block.ccpp` were added to override the first definition and define what we could call the curly brackets "block detection".

-If you want to follow this process you have to put the main behavior at the bottom of your overrides, and not the opposite. (see the example below)
+If you want to follow this process you have to put your main behaviors at the bottom and override them to the top, and not the opposite. (see the example below)

 ![C++ Starting Kit Syntax Definition Override](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/overrides.jpg?raw=true)